Migrating Distribution Groups to Office 365, part 1

 5. Rename and address online groups.
-I wrote a third PowerShell script (Address_DistroGroup.ps1) that renames the new online groups to the old on-premise group names and adds the email addresses extracted in step 1.
+I wrote a third PowerShell script (Address_DistroGroup.ps1) that renames the new online groups to the old on-premises group names and adds the email addresses extracted in step 1.
 (Details to come in part 4.)

 Overall, this was relatively painless compared to doing it all through the GUI tools, but there are a few gotchas to watch out for.

-►If an on-premise user needs to email one or more of the groups you just deleted, you might need to create a mail contact in your local Exchange organization with the external email address of your new online group and the legacyExchangeDN of the deleted group.
+►If an on-premises user needs to email one or more of the groups you just deleted, you might need to create a mail contact in your local Exchange organization with the external email address of your new online group and the legacyExchangeDN of the deleted group.

 ►Some Outlook clients might not get the updates in their Offline Address Books before a user needs to send an email to one of the new groups.
 You should be able to resolve most of these with an Offline Address Book update.

 ►For some reason I haven’t identified yet, the AcceptMessagesOnlyFromDLMembers attribute for the new groups weren’t updated properly by Import_DistroGroups.ps1.
 Fortunately, I had an accurate record of what it was supposed to be because of the data I exported in step 1.
 I’ll see if I can figure that out before I post part 3.

 I cannot emphasize enough how important it is to gather sufficient data from the beginning.
 There’s no such thing as going overboard in this respect.
 If you back up your Exchange organization, make sure you have a full and valid backup before deleting anything.
 If you use lag copies, make sure they’re working and as up-to-date as possible.
 Archive any csv files containing group configuration information.